bahaidev/bahaibot/README.md

 ## To-dos

+1. Smoke test and unit test
-1. Update APIs for updated discord.js (and PR to discord.js-Rate-Limiter for ESM (bundle-friendly) export as well as updated discord.js support)
+1. PR to discord.js-Rate-Limiter for
+    ESM (bundle-friendly) export as well as updated discord.js support
+1. Update to discord 15 when comes out
+1. See about establishing our own ownership so we can add back the intent for presence
 1. Make commands available as slash commands
 1. See about any refactoring needed to allow to work with bahai-matrix-bot
 1. Go through in-code to-dos